Geography of South Korea: Natural hazards

 There are occasional big typhoons that bring high winds and floods.
 There is also low-level seismic activity, which is common in the southwest.

-Volcanism
+Volcanism and Earthquakes

+Unlike Japan or the northern provinces of China, the Korean Peninsula is geologically stable.
+There are no active volcanoes (aside from Baekdu Mountain on the border between North Korea and China, most recently active in 1903), and there have been no strong earthquakes.
+Historical records, however, describe volcanic activity on Mount Halla during the Goryeo Dynasty.

 Hallasan (elev.
 1,950. m) is considered historically active although it has not erupted in many centuries.
 Earthquake activity is minimal; however, since 2016, there have been two earthquakes over 5.4 magnitude.
+Records of historical periods of Korean history (27AD to 1904), alongside data from surviving buildings, have been used to refine estimates for the severity of historical earthquakes both in and under the sea round the Korean peninsula.

 Environment

 Current issues

 Habitat loss and degradation, especially of wetlands, through coastal reclamation (e.g. Saemangeum, Shiwa, Song Do, Namyang Bay, Asan Bay, in the south-west, Gwangyang Bay and the Nakdong Estuary) have caused huge declines in fisheries and of biodiversity.
 Most riverine wetland in Korea is now threatened by the proposed Grand Korean Waterway project.
-There are also some problems air pollution in large cities; as well as water pollution from the discharge of sewage and industrial effluents.
+There are also some problems with air pollution in large cities; as well as water pollution from the discharge of sewage and industrial effluents.
 Drift netting is another issue.